Dermatitis Family Impact Questionnaire

 This questionnaire measures how much having a child with atopic dermatitis affects the quality of life of other (adult) members of the family.

-It is designed to be completed by adults (aged 16 years or over) who have a child in the family with atopic dermatitis.
+It is designed to be completed by adults (aged 16 years or over) who have a child (up to and including the age of 15 years 11 months) in the family with atopic dermatitis.

 Who can use it